HL7/fhir-shorthand/input/pagecontent/reference.md

 All rules in FSH begin with an asterisk (`*`) symbol followed by at least one space.

 In most cases, the order of rules within an item does not matter.
 However, there are some situations where FSH requires rules to appear in a certain order.
-One example is in [slicing](#contains-rules-for-slicing), where a slice MUST first be defined by a `contains` rule before the slice is constrained.
+One example is in [slicing](#contains-rules-for-slicing), where a slice MUST be defined by a `contains` rule prior to other rules that constrain the slice.
 Implementations MUST enforce rule-order requirements where they are specified in FSH.

 Where there are no explicit strictures on rule ordering, users MAY list rules in any order, bearing in mind that [`insert` rules](#insert-rules) expand into other rules that could carry ordering constraints.